Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

-Social engineering attacks represent some of the most powerful information-gathering techniques according to \emph{Kevin D. Mitnick}~\cite{mitnick2011art}.
-Typically, fooling a human is significantly easier than fooling firewalls, honeypots, or intrusion detection/prevention systems.
-Social engineering has been recognized as one of the most common techniques employed by cyber attacks that result in high-profile data breaches (e.g., RSA's SecurID system compromise in 2011, New York Times network breach in 2013)~\cite{krombholz2015advanced}.
-Social engineering is based on using deception to gain information through various channels, including baiting, pretexting, phishing, spear-phishing, etc. Here, we discuss some of the most common social engineering techniques and their effectiveness.
+social engineering (SE), attacks represent some of the most powerful information-gathering techniques according to \emph{Kevin D. Mitnick}~\cite{mitnick2011art}.
+Typically, fooling a human is significantly easier than fooling firewalls, honeypots, or intrusion detection/prevention system.
+Social engineering has been recognized as one of the most common techniques employed by cyber attacks that result in high-profile data breaches (e.g., RSA's SecurID system compromise in 2011 and the New York Times network breach in 2013)~\cite{krombholz2015advanced}.
+Social engineering is based on using deception to gain information through {methods like} baiting, pretexting, phishing, and spear-phishing.
+We now discuss some of the most common social engineering techniques.